What is going on in Sherzad District? Part 2

-One of the coolest things about living in Afghanistan is the sense of history which surrounds one as you trek off the beaten path.
-In the rural districts the daily routine of the people has altered little in hundreds of years.
-It is easy to find the sites of historic battles or ancient ruins which few westerners have seen.
-The hospitality of the Afghans is constant reminder that the capacity for good in people transcends the evil which constantly searches for cold hearts or idle brains in which it can embed and grow.
-An armed society is a polite society but the Afghans take politeness to an extreme that is at times bewildering.
+One of the most incredible aspects of living in Afghanistan is the sense of history that surrounds you as you trek off the beaten path.
+In the rural districts, the daily routine of the people has remained essentially unchanged for hundreds of years.
+It is easy to find the sites of historic battles or ancient ruins, which few Westerners have had the opportunity to see.
+The hospitality of the Afghans is a constant reminder that the capacity for good in people transcends the evil that constantly searches for cold hearts or idle brains where it can embed and grow.
+An armed society is a polite society, but the Afghans take politeness to an extreme that is at times bewildering.

 Yet the Afghans have never been able to govern themselves effectively.
-Despite their culture of warm hospitality to guests and strangers their political culture remains polarized, vicious, and deadly.
-These are tribal lands with a small percentage of “haves” and a large population of “have not’s.”
-The “haves” are the leaders with positions determined at birth and not resented by people at the village level because they do not “have” that much more than their fellow tribal members.
-The “have not’s” do not agitate politically because they spend most of their lives trying to find the next meal they are not like American poor with health issues stemming from morbid obesity.
-Poor people here die of starvation daily.
-Poor children die of exposure during the harsh winters even on the streets of Kabul daily.
-Watching the polarization of the American electorate from afar during this presidential campaign has me thinking about politics a lot lately.
+Despite their culture of warm hospitality to guests and strangers, their political culture remains polarized, vicious, and deadly.
+These are tribal lands with a small percentage of the wealthy and a large population of the less fortunate.
+The “haves” are the leaders with positions determined at birth and not resented by people at the village level because they do not have significantly more than their fellow tribal members.
+The “have-nots” do not engage in political agitation because they spend most of their lives trying to find their next meal.
+They are not like the American poor afflicted with health issues from morbid obesity.
+Poor people here die of starvation, poor children die of exposure during the harsh winters even on the streets of Kabul.

 This is what real poverty looks like.
 Remember these kids who stand little chance of reaching adulthood the next time you hear NPR or CBS or the racial grievance mongers carrying on about the poor in America.

-And speaking of politics guess what the first topic of conversation was when I joined the elders of Sherzad district for a lunch meeting last Thursday?
-If you guessed Barack Obama you are correct and I am not making this up.
-Talk about weird but let me set the trip up before I get to that.
+And speaking of politics, what was the first topic discussed when I joined the elders of Sherzad district for a lunch meeting last Thursday?
+Barack Obama and I’m not making that up.
+Talk about weird, but let me set the trip up before I get to that.

 The road into Gandamack required us to ford three separate stream beds.
-The bridges which once spanned these obstacles were destroyed by the Soviets around 25 years ago.
-We have been fighting the Stability Operations battle here going on seven years but the bridges are still down, the power plants have not been fixed and most roads are little better than when Alexander the Great came through the Khyber Pass in 327 BC.
-The job of repairing and building the infrastructure of Afghanistan is much bigger than anyone back home can imagine.
+The Soviets destroyed the bridges that once spanned these obstacles around 25 years ago.
+We have been fighting the Stability Operations battle here for seven years, but the bridges are still down, the power plants have not been fixed, and most roads are little better than they were when Alexander the Great came through the Khyber Pass in 327 BC.
+It took the Soviets around seven years to build the bridges, pave the roads in the southern triangle, and then blow up the bridges and destroy the streets they just built.
+How did the Soviets completely outclass us in the Stability Operations arena?
+That’s a question that will never be answered because it will never be asked.

-It took over an hour to reach Gandamack which appeared to be a prosperous hamlet tucked into a small valley.
-The color of prosperity in Afghanistan is green because vegetation means water and villages with access to abundant clean water are always significantly better off than those without.
-You can see the difference in the health of the children, livestock and woman (which is the correct order of importance for the tribes.)
+It took over an hour to reach Gandamack, a prosperous hamlet tucked into a small valley.
+The color of prosperity in Afghanistan is green, as green vegetation signifies water.
+Villages with access to abundant, clean water are consistently better off than those without.
+You can see the difference in the health of the children, livestock, and crops.

-Our meeting took place in the home of the older brother of my driver Sharif.
-When I first met Sharif he told me in perfect English “I speak English fluently.”
-I immediately hired him and issued a quick string of coordinating instructions about what we were doing in the morning and bid him good day.
-He failed to show up on time and when I called it became apparent that the only words of English Sharif knew was “I speak English fluently.”
+My host for the day was one of my driver’s older brothers.
+When I first met Sharif, he told me, “I speak English fluently,” in perfect English.
+I immediately hired him and issued a quick string of coordinating instructions about what we were doing in the morning, then bid him good day.
+He failed to show up on time, and when I called him to ask why, it became apparent that the only English words Sharif knew were “I speak English fluently.”
 You get that from Afghans.
-But Shariff is learning his letters and has proven an able driver plus a first rate scrounger which is a vital for the health and comfort of his ichi ban employer.
+But Sharif is learning his letters and has proven an able driver, plus a first-rate scrounger, which is vital for the health and comfort of his ichi ban employer.

-Sharif's great great great grandfather and son waiting on the Brits to fight their way down from Kabul
+Sharif’s great-great-grandfather and son waiting on the Brits to make it down from Kabul

-As I feared the morning discussion started with the question “tell us about Barak Obama?”
+As I had feared, the morning discussion began with the question, “Tell us about Barack Obama?”
 What was I to say?
-That his resume is thin is an understatement but he has risen to the top of the democratic machine and that took some traits Pashtun maliks could identify with so I described how he came to power in the Chicago machine.
-Not by trying to explain Chicago but in general terms using the oldest communication device known to man a good story.
-A story based in fact; colored a little with little supposition, and augmented with my fevered imagination.
-Once they understood that lawyers in America are like warlords in Afghanistan and can rub out competition using the law and judges instead of guns I think they got the picture.
-A man clever enough to win virtually every office for which he ran by eliminating his competition is a man the Pashtun’s can understand.
-I told them that Obama will probably win and that I have no idea how that will impact our effort in Afghanistan but that he had promised to add resources to our efforts here.
-They asked if Obama was African and I resisted the obvious answer of who knows? and instead said his father was a black American, his mother was white American but he identifies himself as black American.
+His resume is razor thin, but he has demonstrated traits Pashtun Maliks could appreciate, so I described how he came to power in Chicago.
+Once they understood that lawyers in America are like warlords in Afghanistan and can rub out their competition ahead of an election using the law and judges instead of guns and explosives, they got the picture.
+A man cold enough to win every office by eliminating his competition before the vote is a man the Pashtuns can understand.
+I told them that Obama will probably win and that I have no idea how that will impact our effort in Afghanistan.

 Maliks of Sherzad district

-We talked for around 35 minutes about reconstruction efforts, their perception of the roll and goals of America, their needs, and the rise in armed militancy.
-With their permission I recorded the meeting but the sound quality was poor.
-I turned a copy of the tape over to the Human Terrain Team on FOB Fenty in case it contained insights they would find useful.
-They have the resources to enhance it and have it translated.
-Here are some highlights that I think the reader will find interesting.
-The American military visits the district of Sherzad about once a month and remain popular with the local people.
-They have built some mico hydro power projects upstream from Gandamak which the people (even those who do not benefit from the project) very much appreciate.
-It sounds like they also run a MEDCAP or two (holding a sick call with their medical teams) which also is much appreciated.
-The US AID contractor DAI has several projects in the district which the elders feel could be done better is they were given the money to do it themselves but despite this DAI is welcomed and their efforts too much appreciated.
-When I asked who had kidnapped the DAI engineer and how we could go about securing his release they shrugged and continued on with their talking points.
-That was to be expected but I felt compelled to ask anyway.
+We talked for around 35 more minutes about the anemic American reconstruction effort, their needs, and the rise in armed militancy.
+The American military visits about once a month and remains popular with the local people.
+They have built some micro-hydro power projects upstream from Gandamak, which the people, even those who do not benefit from the project, greatly appreciate.
+The US AID contractor, DAI, has several projects in the district, which the elders believe could be executed more effectively if they were given the funds to manage them themselves.
+However, despite this, DAI is welcomed and their efforts are greatly appreciated.
+When I asked who had kidnapped the DAI engineer (a local national) last month and how we could secure his release (which was another reason for my visit), they shrugged and one of them said, “Who knows”?
+That was to be expected, but I felt compelled to ask anyway.

-The elders again went over the story about giving up Poppy cultivation, not receiving the promised financial aid, and their plans to grow poppy again if they get enough rain inshallah.
-The serious part of our discussion involved their needs which were simple.
+The elders explained, without me asking, that they are serious about giving up poppy cultivation, but they have yet to see the promised financial aid for doing so.
 They need a road over which to transport their goods to market.
-They need their bridges repaired, and they need their irrigation systems restored to the condition they were in back in the 1970’s.
-They said that with these improvements would come security and more commerce.
-One of them made a most interesting comment and that was something to the effect of “the way the roads are now the only thing we can economically transport over them is the poppy.”
-A little food for thought.
+They need their bridges repaired, and their irrigation systems need to be restored to the condition they were in back in the 1970s.
+They said that these improvements would bring security and increased commerce.
+One of them made a most interesting comment, to the effect that “the way the roads are now, the only thing we can economically transport over them is the poppy.”

 The Last Stand of the 44th Foot

-The final stand at Gandamak occurred on the 13th of January 1842.
-Twenty officers and forty five British soldiers, most from the 44th Foot pulled off the road onto a hillock when they found the pass to Jalalabad blocked by Afghan fighters.
-They must have pulled up on the high ground to take away the mobility advantage of the mounted Afghan fighters.
+The final stand at Gandamak took place on January 13, 1842.
+Twenty officers and forty-five British soldiers, most from the 44th Foot, pulled off the road onto a hillock when they found the pass to Jalalabad blocked by Afghan fighters.
+They must have pulled up on the high ground to take away the mobility advantage of the horse-mounted Afghan fighters.
 The Afghans closed in and tried to talk the men into surrendering their arms.
-A sergeant was famously said to reply “not bloody likely” and the fight was on.
+A sergeant was famously said to reply, “Not bloody likely,” and the fight was on.
 Six officers cut their way through the attackers and tried to make it to British lines in Jalalabad.
 Only one, Dr Brydon, made it to safety.

 The Gandamack Hill today

-Our first stop was to what the Maliks described as “the British Prison” which was up on the side of a pass about a mile from the battlefield.
+Our first stop was to what the Maliks described as “The British Prison,” which was up on the side of a pass about a mile from the battlefield.
 We climbed up the steep slope at a vigorous pace set by the senior Malik.
-About halfway up we came to what looked to be an old foundation and an entrance to a small cave.
+About halfway up, we came to what looked to be an old foundation and an entrance to a small cave.
 They said this was a British prison.
-I can’t imagine how that could be there were no British forces here when the 44th Foot was cut down they could have established a garrison years later but that would be hard for me to determine from here.
-Plus why would they shove their prisoners down inside a cave located so high up on the side of a mountain?
-It was a nice brisk walk and I kept up with the senior malik which was probably the point to this detour.
+I can’t imagine how that could be – there were no British forces here when the 44th Foot was cut down, but they could have established a garrison years later, I suppose.
+Why the Brits would shove their prisoners down inside a cave located so high up on the side of a mountain is a mystery, and I doubted this story behind what looked to be a mine entrance.
+It was a nice brisk walk up the very steep hill, and I kept up with the senior Malik, which was probably the point of this detour.

 Site of the final battle